-If the game is in Japanese or Chinese, scores will sometimes have digit separator kanji to keep scores readable. 万 (man) is ten thousand, 億 (oku) is one hundred million, and, if you're lucky, you may see 兆 (chou), or one trillion.note Unlike in the West, Eastern Asian languages numbers four at a time, rather than three.
+If the game is in Japanese or Chinese, scores will sometimes have digit separator kanji to keep scores readable. 万 (man) is ten thousand, 億 (oku) is one hundred million, and, if you're lucky, you may see 兆 (chou), or one trillion.note (Unlike in the West, Eastern Asian languages subdivide numbers four digits at a time, rather than three.)

 There is a practical variant of this technique, in which the smaller, meaningless digits are used for a purpose separate from scoring as many points as possible.
 When used this way, the score is really more like two scores placed end to end.

 One reason these inflated point counts happen is due to a handful of natural human biases.
 We like big numbers yet are also somewhat bad at them especially in comparison on the fly.
 10 is more than 1.
 10,000 is basically the same as 1,000 (as far as a ratio goes), but it seems like a lot more at first glance.
 Even when we start to break it down, we can trigger various human faults over how much we're getting and how much there is actually.
 It's very likely that early pinball designers inflated scores purely for the ability to state that you can earn more points than a competitors and thus players of said machine were better despite, as this trope points out, it being an arbitrary distinction.
 Of course, once we start doing this sort of inflation, we also tend to move our internal definition of 'average'; a pinball machine that gave you scores in the 10s would, at first glance, look and feel much less impressive without some sort of context to justify it.